DOM Testing Library

 ]

-const container = render(/* however you render this stuff */)
+const {container} = render(/* however you render this stuff */)

-const thirdItem = getByTestId(container, `item-${items[2].id}`)
+const thirdItem = getAllByRole(container, 'listitem')[2]